 ICF Coach Continuing Education

-This class is approved for 14 hours of CCEUs from the International Coach Federation for students meeting the class attendance requirement of being present, “live”, for 80% of the classes (See Attendance Requirements below).
-There is no fee for ICF CCEUs.
+This class is approved for 14 hours of CCEs from the International Coaching Federation for students meeting the class attendance requirement of being present, “live”, for 80% of the classes (See Attendance Requirements below).
+There is a $20 fee for ICF CCEs.

-This class is also approved for 14 hours of CEs (continuing education units) for social workers (NASW) and Marriage and Family Therapists in California (BBS).
+This class is approved for 14 hours of CEs (continuing education) for Marriage and Family Therapists in California (CA BBS).
 The CE administration fee is $75.
 CEs for psychologists (APA) are not provided for this class.

-To receive credit for CEs, students must pay the CE fee and be present for 80% of the 14 hours (See Attendance Requirements).
+To receive credit for CEs, students must pay the CE fee and be present for 11 of the 14 class hours (See Attendance Requirements).

-To receive credit for CEs, ICF CCEUs, credit toward Health & Wellness Coaching Certification or MentorCoach Certification, or to receive a Certificate of Completion, students must be present for 80% or 11.5 of the 14 hours.
+However, to receive credit for CEs, ICF CCEUs, credit toward Health & Wellness Coaching Certification or MentorCoach Certification, or to receive a Certificate of Completion, you must be present for 11.5 of the 14 class hours.

-Patricia (Pat) Hinton Walker, PhD, RN, FAAN, ICF-PCC, is Founder of Stepping Stones Coaching and has successfully added a distinguished coaching career to her already successful nursing and inter-professional career in higher education and administration.
-A graduate of the MentorCoach Training Program, Pat is a Certified MentorCoach (CMC) and an ICF Professional Certified Coach (PCC) and coaches clients from throughout the US and internationally.
+Patricia (Pat) Hinton Walker, PhD, RN, FAAN, ICF-MCC, is Founder of Stepping Stones Coaching and has successfully added a distinguished coaching career to her already successful nursing and inter-professional career in higher education and administration.
+A graduate of the MentorCoach Training Program, Pat is a Certified MentorCoach (CMC) and an ICF Master Certified Coach (MCC) and coaches clients from throughout the US and internationally.
 She has also achieved Comprehensive Motivational Interviewing (comMIt™ Motivational Interviewing Certification) and integrates this into her health and wellness coaches teaching/training in health care settings.

 Pat is an RN from the University of Kansas, with a masters in nursing and PhD in Educational Administration from the University of Mississippi.
 She is also a leader of a national coalition, Technology Informatics Guiding Education Reform (called TIGER) focused on major changes occurring in the health care and health professions education related to the use of technology and tracking health-related data for improved health and outcomes of care.
 This has contributed to her knowledge and expertise in integrating mHealth (mobile health) devices in coaching practice for ‘just-in-time evidence’ of health behavior change for both the client and the coach.
 She presents at national and international meetings on health/wellness coaching and the use of mobile health devices (such as the Fit Bit) which clients use to track bio-behavioral changes toward improved health, wellness and chronic-care management.
 She successfully integrates her coaching with a high profile position as Professor and Vice President for Policy and Strategic Initiatives at a major university–the Uniformed Services University of the Health Sciences in Bethesda, MD.